mathspp/mathspp/pages/link-blog/bsky-app-profile-jhey-dev-post-3lhhi3x4qnk2k/link-item.md

 }
 ```

+This CSS should highlight a row up to the cell that is hovered and it should also highlight a column up to the cell that is hovered.
-After removing the `:not(:first-of-type)` because I have proper table headers, the CSS seems to do the highlighting well for any row but only works for the 3rd column, as the example table below shows:
+After removing the `:not(:first-of-type)` because I have proper table headers, the CSS seems to do the highlighting well for any row but only works for the 3rd column, as the example table below shows.
+I'm not sure yet if there's a way to _not_ hardcode the 3 in the CSS to work for any column independently or if I'd have to write selectors explicitly for all columns.

 <style>
     :root {